 A. Please visit Carleton’s Graduate Admissions page.

-There also deadlines to be considered for funding – refer to the Funding section below.
+There are also deadlines to be considered for funding – refer to the Funding section below.

 Q. What are the entrance requirements for the EURUS MA?